logansease/QwikHttp/README.md

 - debug: which will do the above plus print debug, low level info during the request process
 - none: turn off logging

+This can be set at a global level via QwikHttpConfig, and override at the request level with QwikHttp.setLoggingLevel()

 ### Retain it and re run it
 since QwikHttp is an object, you can hold on to it, pass it around and run it again!